Best Men's Hiking Shorts of 2024

 Can I wear hiking shorts for other outdoor activities besides hiking?

 Many hiking shorts are designed with style in mind and it’s very easy and reasonable to wear them in town after you’ve hit the trail (or even if you haven’t).
-They can also be used for many other outdoor activities, like camping, boating, and more.
+They can also be used for many other outdoor activities, like backpacking, camping, boating, and more.
 This versatility is part of what makes hiking shorts a great piece of outdoor gear to have in your closet.

-what should i consider if i’m choosing hiking shorts for hot or humid climates?
+What should i consider if i’m choosing hiking shorts for hot or humid climates?

 Hiking shorts are great for keeping your legs cool when you’re on the trail, but it’s worth remembering that your legs are exposed to the elements without pants on.
 If you’re hiking in particularly rough terrain—like bushwhacking through dense foliage or scrambling on rocky ridges—pants will do better to protect your legs from scrapes.
 If you’re in humid, especially tropical climates, you’ll want to consider what other risks there are where you’ll be hiking.
 If there is a major concern for ticks, mosquito bites, or other insects, pants may be a better option to protect your legs.